FAQ A to Z

 (where sitename is replaced by the local home site folder, and random_f is the folder with the files to be randomly included).

 You can change the files in the includes/ folder of your site to customise the University templates to make them specific to your site.
-The files and the custom details they control are:
+See the advanced information on the includes folder for more details.

 - Go to the homepage of your website on webdev and log in to TMS.